• Skip to primary navigation

 Fry the chicken and vegetables

-I like to make this recipe in my wok, but you can use a large frying pan instead.
+I like to make this recipe in my wok but you could use a large frying pan instead.

 Onions frying in a pan, and the same pan of onions with the addition of peppers, carrots and pineapples.

-• Using a wok or a large frying pan, fry the onion petals gently in sunflower oil until they are starting to turn translucent.
+• Using a wok or a large frying pan, fry the onion petals gently in sunflower oil until they turn translucent.
 Add the pineapple chunks and the chopped peppers and carrots and continue to stir fry until the peppers start to soften.
 This should take about 5 minutes.

 • Remove from the heat and set aside while you fry the chicken.